-I mean, depression is a common side effect for most chronic illnesses, right?
+I mean, depression is a common side effect of most chronic illnesses.

-Essentially, this comes from using all these different complex modalities; it means you get a very comprehensive picture and understanding of the individual as an individual.
+Essentially, this comes from using all these different complex modalities; it means you get a comprehensive picture and understanding of the individual.
 And by extension, you also get an understanding of each of the disorders.
 So as I mentioned earlier like you have this concept of a signature pattern.
 So each disorder has its signature pattern.
 And for us to be able to detect depression, it’s imperative that we understand depression signature, but also that we understand the other ones so we can distinguish one from the other.
-So when you’re looking at Alzheimer’s, Parkinson’s, Lewy body dementia, all of these are have very strong speech indications, very strong indications in terms of body movements, eye movements, facial movements.
+So when you’re looking at Alzheimer’s, Parkinson’s, Lewy body dementia, all of these have very strong speech indications, very strong indications in terms of body movements, eye movements, facial movements.
 And these are exactly what our models detect.
-And we also are using a concept called reinforcement learning, which is quite a new AI concept, which means you can essentially use the models you’ve already trained with a specific disorder.
-And you can use those models to bootstrap the next ones, which are targeting a different disorder, which means you can, every time you move to a new disorder, you effectively decrease the amount of data, you need to get the same level of accuracy in your models, which allows us to kind of piggyback on our previous success and move on.
-And so it’s essentially a combination of pre-existing models, understanding the disorder well and understanding the signals that we need to identify, and gathering a very large amount of data to make sure it’s properly trained.
+And we are also using a concept called reinforcement learning, which is quite a new AI concept, which means you can use the models you’ve already trained with a specific disorder.
+And you can use those models to bootstrap the next ones, which are targeting a different disorder, which means you can, every time you move to a new disorder, effectively decrease the amount of data you need to get the same level of accuracy in your models, which allows us to kind of piggyback on our previous success and move on.
+And so it’s essentially a combination of pre-existing models, understanding the disorder well and the signals we need to identify, and gathering a very large amount of data to ensure it’s properly trained.

 And are your services currently available in the UK?
 Where are you?